eyedeekay/i2p.plugins.tor-manager/README.md

 This project explicitly views I2P and Tor as complementary privacy tools and explores good ways of combining them in a user-facing tool.
-It is especially useful when combined with a Socks Outproxy plugin like the one written by zzz.
+It is especially useful when combined with a SOCKS Outproxy plugin like the one written by zzz.
 You can obtain it within I2P: http://zzz.i2p/topics/3219

 Usage: